Questions and answers about submitting a proposal:

 Q – May I add a co-speaker to my proposed session?

 A – Yes.
-However, ISCEBS policy limits expense reimbursement to one speaker per session.
+The submission form supports up to two speakers.
+Please note that ISCEBS policy limits expense reimbursement to one speaker per session.

 Q – Where can I get additional information?